 For the remainder of the break, McElroy Commons will be open from 11 a.m.–7 p.m. on Friday and Saturday, returning to regular hours of operation on Sunday.

 We’d be happy to have a quick meeting with any student, live or virtually, to review some budgeting tips and help them find food that they like.

-Use our dining calculator to help you budget your funds per day in order to make them last until the end of the semester.
-Also check out our Daily Deals–$6 Breakfast, $8 Lunch, and $11 Dinner specials, available everyday!
+Student can also use our dining calculator to help budget funds per day in order to make them last until the end of the semester.
+We also encourage students to check out our Daily Deals–$6 Breakfast, $8 Lunch, and $11 Dinner specials, available everyday!

 - We have designed the menu to move the line as quickly as possible and to serve guests as safely as possible.
 We have picked fan favorites, which includes three hot options for lunch, two hot soups, four hot items at dinner, a dozen Grab and Go items, and eight additional snack options.

 - We've recently added microwavable Grilled Chicken with Vegetables and Pasta with Meatballs Grab and Go items.

 - Due to health guidelines, self-service options such as soup stations and salad bars will not be available.

 - Made-to-order bowls, greens, flatbreads, and more will only be available through GET Mobile.

 - We continue to listen to student feedback and will be adjusting the menu throughout the semester.

 View today's menu by location on our Menu app.